rlasjunies/yew-project-template/server/readme.md

-## basic server
+## simple configuration

+> this command should, if you are running in the tempplate without changing the folder name and the command to build the spa

 cargo run

 ## advanced mode
-cargo run -- --spa ../target/pkg/debug/ --site ../site cargo run -- --spa ../target/pkg/debug/ --static_ ../site
+cargo run -- --spa ../spa/pkg --static ../site cargo run -- --spa ../spa/pkg --static ../site --port 8081